Yaandle/ImageFinder/README.md

 Ultralytics YOLOV8 model trained on 100 epochs in Google Collab.

-for the app with UI, use streamlit-ui branch.
+The bike number is extracted from the Shopify webhook, and images containing the class in a source bucket are filtered to another bucket.

-Bike number is extracted from Shopify webhook, images containing class are filtered.
+For the app with UI, use streamlit-ui branch.